On the cohomology ring of symplectic fillings: Introduction

 \section{Introduction}

 It is conjectured that Liouville fillings of certain contact manifolds are unique.
-The first result along this line is by Gromov \cite{gromov1985pseudo} that Liouville filling of the standard contact $3$-sphere is unique.
+The first result along this line is by Gromov \cite{gromov1985pseudo} that Liouville fillings of the standard contact $3$-sphere are unique.
 The dimension $4$ case is special because of the intersection theory of $J$-holomorphic curves.
 For higher dimensional cases, only weaker assertions can be made so far.
-Eliashberg-Floer-McDuff \cite{mcduff1991symplectic} proved that any symplectically aspherical filling of the standard contact sphere is diffeomorphic to a ball.
+Eliashberg-Floer-McDuff \cite{mcduff1991symplectic} proved that any symplectically aspherical filling of the standard contact sphere of dimension $\ge 5$ is diffeomorphic to a ball.
 Oancea-Viterbo \cite{oancea2012topology} showed that $H_*(Y;\Z)\to H_*(W;\Z)$ is surjective for a simply-connected subcritically fillable contact manifold $Y$ and any symplectically aspherical $W$.
-Barth-Geiges-Zehmisch \cite{barth2016diffeomorphism} generalized the Eliashberg-Floer-McDuff theorem to the subcritical fillable case assuming $Y$ is simply connected.
-Roughly speaking, the method used to obtain above results is finding a ``homological foliation", which is hinted by the splitting result of Cieliebak \cite{cieliebak2002subcritical} for subcritical domains.
+Barth-Geiges-Zehmisch \cite{barth2016diffeomorphism} generalized the Eliashberg-Floer-McDuff theorem to the subcritically fillable case assuming $Y$ is simply connected and of dimension $\ge 5$.
+Roughly speaking, the method used to obtain above results is finding a ``homological foliation", which is hinted at by the splitting result of Cieliebak \cite[Theorem 14.16]{MR3012475} for subcritical domains.